 \section{Entanglement in $t\bar{t}$ production}

 Based on the definition of separability, if all sub-states $\rho(M_{t\bar{t}},\hat{k})$ are separable, the total quantum state of Eq. (\ref{eq:TotalQuantumState}) is also separable.
-The first natural step is then searching entanglement in the density matrices $\rho(M_{t\bar{t}},\hat{k})$, describing the quantum state of the $t\bar{t}$ pair for fixed energy and top direction in the c.m. frame.
-Since $\rho(M_{t\bar{t}},\hat{k})$ then describes the spin quantum state of a pair of particles with well-defined momentum, its spin entanglement is a Lorenz invariant quantity \cite{Gingrich2002,Peres2004}.
+The first natural step is then searching entanglement in the density matrices $\rho(M_{t\bar{t}},\hat{k})$, describing the quantum state of the $t\bar{t}$ pair for fixed energy and top direction in the CM frame.
+Since $\rho(M_{t\bar{t}},\hat{k})$ describes the spin quantum state of a pair of particles with well-defined momentum, its spin entanglement is a Lorentz invariant quantity~\cite{Gingrich2002,Peres2004}.

 At LO, the density matrices $\rho(M_{t\bar{t}},\hat{k})$ are unpolarized and their correlation matrix is symmetric.
-By invoking the Peres-Horodecki criterion and applying the results of Appendix \ref{app:criteria}, we find that
+By invoking the Peres-Horodecki criterion and applying the results of Appendix~\ref{app:criteria}, we find that

 is a necessary and sufficient condition for the presence of entanglement, with the concurrence simply given by